PEtab-dev/PEtab/doc/documentation_data_format.rst

 - An observable file specifying the observation model [TSV]

-- A parameter file specifying optimization parameters and related information [TSV]
+- A parameter file specifying estimateable parameters and related information [TSV]

 - (optional) A simulation file, which has the same format as the measurement